Brenninkmeijer-Werhahn Fellowship at the

 REGISTRATION AT THE GREGORIAN

-Fellowship recipients will need to need to fulfil all matriculation requirements and to register in person during the registration period (September 18 - October 2, 2013 for the fall semester and 20-31 January, 2014 for the Spring semester).
+Fellowship recipients will need to fulfil all matriculation requirements and to register in person during the registration period (16 –29 September, 2016 for the Fall semester and 12 –25 January, 2017 for the Spring semester).

 Please send applications to:

 The Hebrew University of Jerusalem

 The Centre for the Study of Christianity